Are you addicted to struggling and turning even the smallest things into problems?

 This allows for what Eckhart is calling the transmutation into radiance.

-Can you imagine just being with your fear, anger or shame rather than reacting to it?
+Can you imagine being with your fear, anger, or shame rather than reacting to it?

-It not only is possible, it is your path to freedom.
+It is not only possible, but it is also your path to freedom.

 Curiosity is the willingness to look at what is.